Looking for unusual adventures and secret spots? You’ll have an extraordinary time at these unique dining experiences in Singapore.

 Central Perk, #01-01, Central Mall, 1 Magazine Road, Singapore 059567

-If you gravitate towards grungy bars with an edge, or if you’ve just been dying to throw on your coolest leather jacket, head over to Handlebar.
+If you gravitate towards grungy bars with an edge, or if you’re just dying to throw on your coolest leather jacket, head over to Handlebar.
 This biker-themed hangout – the first in Singapore – is where motorbike enthusiasts flock to.
-The chill bar also serves a selection of meaty mains, pizzas, burgers and small bites to go with your cocktails and jugs of beer.
+The chill bar also serves a selection of meaty mains and small bites to go with your cocktails and jugs of beer.

 Handlebar, 10 Lock Road, Singapore 108938

 16. For a deep sea dive: Ocean Restaurant

 No, you can’t sleep with the fishes here – you’ll have to book a hotel room for that.
 But this unconventional resto puts you in the heart of S.E.A.
 Aquarium, with its full-length glass panels giving you marvellous views of marine animals.
 It’s a front-row seat to all the underwater action!
 You’ll enjoy a menu made with seafood and sustainability in mind, created by a Michelin-starred chef.
 Just, y’know, don’t make eye contact with the fishes while feasting on their friends.

 Ocean Restaurant, #B1-455/456, Equarius Hotel, West B1M Carpark, 22 Sentosa Gateway, Singapore 098136